R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 !!! tip
     Kotlin lets you alter mutable variables from callbacks directly, without needing this sort of trick.

 The enclave can provide a _routing hint_ to tell the host where it'd like the message delivered.
-For example, this could be set to the value of the _from_ header.
 It's called a "hint" because the enclave must always remember that the host is untrusted.
 It can be arbitrarily malicious and could, for example, not deliver the mail at all, or it could deliver it to the wrong place.
 However if it does deliver it wrongly, the encryption will ensure the bogus recipient can't do anything with the mail.
 In this simple hello world tutorial we can only handle one client